7 things you should consider when choosing a trustworthy commission advance company

 - Everyone wants to grow their network, make sure you not only connect with your potential recruits on social media, but ensure that you impact your relationship with them positively.

-Once you’ve had a chance to implement all of these tips, recruiting will no longer be about hunting whatever agents you are able to convince they should switch to you, but rather farming your various networks for the most, best agents around.
+Once you’ve had a chance to implement all of these tips, agent recruiting will no longer be about hunting whatever agents you are able to convince they should switch to you, but rather farming your various networks for the most, best agents around.

 We all think we know how to market our listing but sometimes a refresher of a few items will help, and it can also be an opportunity to try new things.
 Don’t know how…learn it on YouTube.
 Here are the top real estate listing marketing ideas and how to get the best price for the least amount of days on the market.